isomerpages/moe-queenstownsec/_departments/Aesthetics & Technology.md

 Providing our students with a balanced and well-rounded art education in the aesthetic, cognitive and affective dimensions through:

-a)	Enjoyment of art via creative and innovative self-expression, and visual communication.
+a)	Enjoyment of art via creative and innovative self-expression, and visual communication.<br>

-b)	Encouragement of discourse/critique of peers’ work to promote lifelong enjoyment of artistic works.
+b)	Encouragement of discourse/critique of peers’ work to promote lifelong enjoyment of artistic works.<br>
 c)	Fostering the understanding of national identity and appreciation of cultural heritage through the learning of local artworks and artists.

 <u>Design &amp; Technology (D &amp; T)</u>